What We Do

 Worship

+Worship is the center of our life together.
 We gather for worship in our building every Sunday from 10:30–11:30 am.
+Pastor Michelle preaches one week and Pastor Jacob preaches the next.
+In their sermons, they retell biblical stories in imaginative ways, share their personal experiences, wrestle with the deep questions of faith, and direct our attention toward the living God.
 If you can’t make it in person, you’re welcome to attend on Zoom.
 Email us to request the Zoom link.
 Kids are welcome to stay for the whole service.
 Nursery care is also available.
 You can dress however you want.
 Some of us wear collared shirts and slacks; some of us wear Eagles hoodies.
-On the first Sunday of each month, we stick around after worship for a potluck meal.
+On the first Sunday of each month, we stick around afterward for a potluck meal.
 If you forget to bring a dish, don’t worry.
 Just stay and eat!

 Youth Group

-Our youth group, for middle and high schoolers, has done everything from informal dinners at the pastors’ house to nativity plays (pictured above) to weekend getaways to service projects.
+Our youth group, for middle and high schoolers, has done everything from informal dinners at the pastors’ house to nativity plays to field trips to service projects to weekend retreats (pictured above).
 Email us for more information.

 Summer Retreat

 Every summer, we pack our overnight bags and spend the weekend together at Camp Hebron Retreat Center outside Halifax, PA.
 Most of the congregational legends we tell and retell come from this yearly outing.
 Do you remember when one of our members received a stern letter from the camp for scaling the climbing wall barefoot?
-Do you remember when two of our members tricked the pastor into eating a mustard s’more?
+Do you remember when our toddlers serenaded us from the pulpit mics (pictured above)?
 Yes, we have a good time.

 Ambler Community Refrigerator

 In 2025, our church became the new home for the Ambler Community Refrigerator, which was previously located outside Weavers Way Co-op.
 The fridge now sits right outside our front doors.
 It’s open 24/7 for anyone to take what they need and give what they can, no questions asked.
-Since its grand reopening (picture above), it’s been emptied and refilled every day!
+Local volunteers, donors, businesses, nonprofits, churches, and synagogues make sure there’s always enough food.
+Plus we get to host fun community fundraisers for the fridge (like the Summer Fete pictured above).

 WFCA, Mosaic Mennonite Conference, and Mennonite World Conference

-We love making friends with other people of faith.
 We’re a member of the Wissahickon Faith Community Association, an interfaith group for leaders of churches, synagogues, and mosques in Ambler and the surrounding area.
-And we’re a member of Mosaic Mennonite Conference, which is based in southeast Pennsylvania but also has churches in New York, New Jersey, Vermont, Florida, and California.
-In 2025, we joined Peña de Horeb (Philadelphia), Encuentro de Renovación (Miami), Faith Chapel (Los Angeles), and Blooming Glen (Bucks County, PA) in the pilot version of a new program called Vibrant Mosaic.
-Representatives from these five churches (pictured above) travel to each other’s home places, get to know each other, and learn about local mission together.
+We’re a member of Mosaic Mennonite Conference, which is based in southeast Pennsylvania but also has churches in New York, New Jersey, Vermont, Florida, and California.
+In 2025, we joined Peña de Horeb (Philadelphia), Encuentro de Renovación (Miami), Faith Chapel (Los Angeles), and Blooming Glen (Bucks County, PA) in the pilot version of a program called Vibrant Mosaic.
+Representatives from these five churches travel to each other’s home places, get to know each other, and learn about local mission together.
+And, when in Florida, they visit the alligator park (pictured above).
 We’re also a member of Mennonite World Conference which brings together Mennonites from all over the world to worship and build relationships.